MadByteDE/SPT-Linux-Guide/docs/faq.md

 We found that using the `GE-Proton (Latest)` option in Lutris actually installs a version of `UMU-Proton` instead of `GE-Proton`, resulting in minor issues with video playback (e.g. the Unheard menu background) because some required libraries are not bundled in that version of Proton.
 To fix those issues, make sure to get the latest `GE-Proton` e.g. using `protonup-qt` and select it in Lutris.

+One thing to note when using a Proton runner is that Lutris still doesn't completely support running games through Proton.
+You might get issues with game processes not closing correctly & still being executed in the background.

 ***
 [Back to landing page](../README.md)